-Mochi Taro: A “Dagashi” Snack Known to Those in the Know
+Mochi Taro: A Dagashi Snack Known to Those in the Know

 It seems that Daifuku sweets called Taro Mochi are popular in the U.S.

 Mochi Taro (餅太郎)

-As a matter of fact, these Mochi Taro crackers have a taste and texture just like Okaki.
+As the name and appearance suggest, these Mochi Taro crackers feature a taste and texture just like Okaki.

 They are lightly salted and have a nice crunch.